sabamdarif/termux-desktop/applist.md

 ## More Natively Working Apps:

->Most of the apps are available in tur(termux user repo) or x11 repo
+>Most of the apps are available in tur(termux user repo) or in x11 repo

 ### Audacity: